 We made our way to the courtroom and opened the door.
 We were more than surprised to be met with a room full of people who turned to stare at the people who had suddenly disturbed the proceedings.
 We quickly closed the door without entering, fearing we had unknowingly arrived at the wrong court room.
 Within seconds the door opened and we were greeted by a distinguished man, with incredibly large ears, who assured us we were indeed in the right place.

 The man introduced himself as Judge Doty and beckoned us to follow him.
-I was a bit scared being led through that sea of faces in the court room and into a back chamber of the building.
-Judge Doty was a sturdy, kind older man, with dark eyes that looked as if they had witnessed many years in the judicial system.
+It was terrifying being led through that sea of faces in the court room and into a back chamber of the building.
+Judge Doty was a sturdy, kind, older man, with dark eyes that looked as if they had witnessed many years in the judicial system.
 He seemed rather pleased to be doing something as mundane as performing a simple marriage ceremony.
-When he asked which one of these pretty ladies was the bride, Don clutched my hand possessively and proudly stated that I could cook too.
-He knew this for a fact as I had made him a spaghetti dinner only a few short months earlier when he was home on leave.
-What he neglected to say was that I had used boxed noodles, sauce from a jar and he never even touched the homemade meatballs that I had slaved hours to cook.
+When he asked which one of these pretty ladies was the bride, Don clutched my hand possessively, and proudly stated that I could cook too.
+He knew this for a fact as I had made him a spaghetti dinner only a couple of short months earlier when he was home on leave.
+What he neglected to say was that I had used boxed noodles, sauce from a jar, and he never even touched the homemade meatballs that I had slaved hours to prepare.

-Needless to say we arrived back at the aunt’s house to pick up my nephew much later than we originally intended.
+Needless to say we arrived back at the aunt’s house to pick up the baby much later than we originally intended.
 As we reached the back door my brother greeted us humming the hymn to the funeral march.
-As it turns out the baby had gotten sick and his aunt had called my mom looking for us.
+As it turns out the baby had gotten sick, and his aunt had called my mom looking for us.
 When my mother questioned why we would take my sister-in-law with us to visit Don’s dad her aunt had jokingly stated “maybe they eloped.”

 After gathering my nerve I called my mom, who demanded to know where we had been.
 There was no reason to lie so I told her Tennessee and when she asked why, I said “why do you think?”
 The next thing I heard was a dial tone.
 At that point I was very glad I had taken that much needed nap.
 My brother congratulated us, we had a celebratory glass of wine and we left.